-Maybe you think becoming a successful online entrepreneur is all about being the best.
+Maybe you think becoming a successful freelance copywriter is all about being the best.
 About doing things perfectly.
 About knowing everything.
 And so you never even give it a shot, because hey, you’re probably just not good enough or smart enough to do this.

 I CALL BULLSHIT.
 (I know, right?
 BIG SURPRISE.)